About the Idea Competition

 Eligibility

-The UMBC Idea Competition is open to all UMBC students (undergraduate and graduate).
+The UMBC Idea and Innovation Challenge is open to all UMBC students (undergraduate and graduate).
 Individual students or student teams of up to four people may enter the contest.
 A student may only be included on one entry, i.e., either as an individual or a member of a team.

 Example Ideas

-The idea competition is open to any idea that complies with these rules.
+The Idea and Innovation Challenge is open to any idea that complies with these rules.
 To aid students in selecting an idea for the competition, consider the following:

 1. Products or Services